tercen/templateR_operator/README.md

-# Introduction

-This is a template repository.

-Use this template repository during the first step of developing a tercen operator (in R) on github.
+# Template R operator for Tercen

+The `Template R operator` is a template repository for the creation of R operators in Tercen.
 An overview of steps for developing an operator are:

 1. create a github repo
 2. install tercen_studio